jigsid/saasautomation/README.md

 ## Overview

 Automate is a SaaS Automation Builder, a powerful and versatile platform designed to automate and streamline your business processes.
 Built from the ground up without relying on integration libraries, this builder offers a seamless and customizable experience for creating automation flows.
-Whether you are a small business or a large enterprise, our builder has the features you need to connect various services and automate your workflows efficiently.
+Whether you are a small business or a large enterprise, our builder has all the features you need to connect various services and automate your workflows efficiently - completely free!

 ## Features